A statue of a Holy man on the outside of a church

 How to Say Goodbye in Italian

 In the previous lesson, you learned how to greet people when you meet them.
-Now it's time to learn how to say goodbye.
+Now it's time to explore the other side of social interactions: saying goodbye.
+Knowing how to properly part ways is just as important as greeting someone, and using the right phrase can leave a positive impression.

-In this lesson, you'll find all the parting phrases and expressions you need to know to become fluent in Italian.
+In this lesson, you'll discover all the key parting phrases and expressions you need to confidently say goodbye in Italian, whether you are with friends, family, colleagues, or strangers.

 How to Say Goodbye in Italian

-There are two main ways to say goodbye in Italian:
+There are two main ways to say goodbye in Italian, depending on the level of formality and the situation.

 Ciao